Bill

 AI Summary

 This bill aims to expand family-child interaction learning programs in Hawaii by providing state funding for the Executive Office on Early Learning to contract with third-party providers.
-These programs focus on supporting children from birth to age five by creating engaging, literacy-rich environments that foster social and emotional development and school readiness.
-The programs uniquely combine high-quality early childhood learning with parent education, using multi-generational and culturally responsive approaches, and typically work with families who prefer home-based care by parents, grandparents, or other family caregivers.
-The bill appropriates an unspecified amount of general state revenues for fiscal years 2025-2026 and 2026-2027 to support these programs, with a specific emphasis on delivering infant and early childhood mental health consultations and related services.
-By supporting these programs, the legislature seeks to improve early detection of developmental delays, expand access to mental health services, and help families connect with various social services.
-The bill is set to take effect on July 1, 3000 (which appears to be a typographical error and likely means 2024 or 2025).
+These programs are designed to support children from birth to age five by creating engaging, literacy-rich learning environments that foster social and emotional development and school readiness.
+The bill recognizes that these programs uniquely focus on multi-generational, culturally responsive approaches, typically working with families who prefer child care by parents, grandparents, or other family caregivers.
+The legislation would appropriate funds for two fiscal years (2025-2026 and 2026-2027) to support these programs, with a specific emphasis on delivering infant and early childhood mental health consultations and related services.
+The programs are intended to help improve early detection of developmental delays and connect families with various social services while providing parent education to support children's educational and family dynamics.
+The bill is set to take effect on July 1, 3000 (which appears to be a placeholder date).

 Committee Categories